jcenicola/TOP-5-dms-code-project/README.md

   2. Validate Data Integrity on Target
   3. Make small non-destructive change to data and validate sync is running as expected

-*If network infastrucutre does not exist in AWS Account working in*
 ### Infastructure Buildout
 - Build VPC
 - Build 1 Public and 2 Private Subnets